sveltejs/kit/README.md

 You must rebuild each time before running the tests if you've made code changes.

 To run a single integration test, provide the `FILTER` env var with the test name.
 E.g. `FILTER="includes paths" pnpm test:integration`.
-You're also supposed to be a open up the file and change `test` to `test.only`, but this doesn't work as well.
-Help would be appreciated in fixing that.
+You can also open up the file and change `test` to `test.only`.

 You can run the test server with `cd packages/kit/test/apps/basics; pnpm run dev` to hit it with your browser.